skolakoda/teorija-razvoja-igara/28-sudari/30-sudarni-odgovor.md

 Collision response coming after a collision is detected.
 Collision response is a kinetics problem involving the motion of two or more objects after they have collided.

+Much of collision response will depend on your game mechanics.
+A missile fired at a character should do damage and explode.
+But pure physical response is: two boxes knocking into each other and bouncing away.

+Collision response for two simple shapes without rotation is pretty easy.
+Rotating objects are a bit more complex.
+Not only they will bounce, but their rotation will change based on which points on the objects are involved with the collision.

+Additionally, since objects in real life very rarely “overlap” the way they can in a computer simulation, we’ll typically backtrack and correct their positions so that they’re just touching and not overlapping at all.

+## Restitution

+Real objects aren’t perfectly hard, so we introduce the coefficient of restitution, which basically models the elasticity of the collision.

 ![odbijanje-o-zid](slike/odbijanje-o-zid.png)

 Restitution is the amount of bounce that an object has when it hits something.
 A good way to think of this is how high a ball will bounce when you drop it.
 If the restitution is 0.0f, when it hits it will simply stick to the ground.
 If you’ve got something like 0.99f, you’ve got a nice superball that will bounce around for a long time.